 This past week, we have seen an influx of resources for our July 25-26 All Things Google workshop thanks to news from the Google I/O Keynote.
 We also uncovered new tools and resources for our May 21st Digital Storytelling webinar and July 8-10 Digital Storytelling & Multimedia Student Projects workshop.

 Teacher’s Guide to Adding Images in Google Forms ~ Educational Technology and Mobile Learning

 Thanks to an update, it is now possible to add images to Google Forms, allowing teachers to incorporate maps, graphs, diagrams and other images into assessments.

 We mentioned before about a Voice Comments, a Chrome App that that allows you to leave audio feedback inside Google Docs.
 This post offers more of an explanation of the pedagogical benefits.
-Google: Exploring Computational Thinking

 We learned about this resource during our webinar last week on Computational Thinking (recording available).
 Google offers a variety of content-specific lessons geared to incorporate CT.

 Though billed as an “alternative assessment” tool, Flipgrid could also be used for collaborative storytelling.
 Teachers can create grids in which students respond with personal video narratives.

 sketchlot – Create a sketch, share it with students

 This web-based, collaborative whiteboard works on ALL devices.
 Students can work together to illustrate and plan their stories.
-Prezi hyperlinks solution

 Though Prezi is usually considered more of a presentation tool, with this work-around, it is possible to turn those presentations into more of a “choose your own ending” story.